The best builders

 Most AI products for contractors are chatbots strapped to a website, or dashboards that add more work instead of removing it.
 DeskForeman takes a fundamentally different approach.

 Qualification, estimation, scheduling, proposals, contracts.
 AI receptionists and chatbots stop at the front door.
-DeskForeman closes deals.
+DeskForeman keeps qualified opportunities moving.

 Proactive coaching